 CAA remembers the long-standing support of HRH Prince Philip, Duke of Edinburgh, with great gratitude.

 CAA is a Registered Charity (no. 235914) in England and Wales and a company limited by guarantee.

 CAA’s constitution is set out in its Memorandum and Articles of Association.
-The Board of Directors includes eight Trustees, three of whom are CAA maker members.
+The Board of Directors includes seven Trustees, three of whom are CAA maker members.
 The staff are professionals with a passion for well-made contemporary objects.